 It’s almost never quiet at my house.
-It’s not an out of control chaotic noise (at least not usually :D), but between the seven kids who live here, the roosters who free range close to the house and crow at all hours of the day, and the typical humming of appliances and all that, noise is a constant in my life.
+It’s not an out of control chaotic noise (at least not usually :D), but between the nine kids who live here, the roosters who free range close to the house and crow at all hours of the day, and the typical humming of appliances and all that, noise is a constant in my life.

 If I could only write blog posts when it was quiet, I’d pretty much flop as a freelancer.

-When there are kids around, you’re probably going to be interrupted at some point.
-I’m just saying–me sitting at the computer is pretty much a guarantee that the baby will poop, the toddler will fall and bump his leg, or the neighbor will spot a cougar trying to jump the cow fence (true story!)
+Me sitting at the computer is pretty much a guarantee that the baby will poop, the toddler will fall and bump his leg, or the neighbor will spot a cougar trying to jump the cow fence (true story!)